Three Questions For Us All

 2) How does it help or hinder our wellbeing?

 This question is much simpler than it may seem.
 Without some insight into how our technologies and languages shape us, our abilities to think metaphorically, or to assume unfamiliar positions is somewhat limited.
-We’re left to prove our own idyllic beliefs guided by little more than instinct.
+We’re left to prove our own idyllic beliefs guided by little more than instinct and convenience.
 If we explore them further, this is where art, image and their native dialects can give us a sharper focus on human behaviour.
-However, when reading behaviours through only immediate reactions — which is becoming a growing norm — our sense of civic and critical understanding can become equally impaired.
+However, when reading these behaviours through only immediate reactions — which is becoming a growing norm — our sense of civic and self-understanding can become equally impaired.
 Today only a fraction of our decisions consider alternate options, forgetting to contemplate more than one way of seeing.
 Using only one dogged interpretation (often based on a virtuous but still biased belief) turns out to be a bad strategy, driving many of our decisions wayward.
 The idea of understanding language with a duplicitous, or Other nature, helps us to move past the dangers of narrow reading (whether we believe it to be virtuous or not).
 With some sense of reflection on broader contexts, our most important intellectual and perceptual processes like critical thinking, analogical reasoning, empathy, and perspective-taking can flourish over time.
-This has lasting repercussions on our models of thought, our civic thinking, and our general well being.
+The results can have lasting repercussions on our models of thought, civic and self-understanding, and our general well being.